alainglez/go-smoke/README.md

 runs a smoke test of multiple URLs on a website using concurrent go routines to prime and check the status of a host recently deployed to via a CI job, returns PASS or FAIL along with the status code, duration and size of http responses to each of the URLs.
 Normally called fro every host in a target environment during a rolling deployment by taking a host down behind the load balancer (reverse proxy), deploying a new build and smoke testing it.

 Happy flow

+First time
 - register user
 - login user
-- add site e.g. carnival.com US
+- add site e.g. www.carnival.com
 - add URLs
+- run a smoke test against a site on a host
+Going forward
+- login user
-- run a smoke test against a site
+- run a smoke test against a site on a host

 URI                     HTTP Verb           Functionality /users/register         Post                Creates a new user, e.g. chefdeliveryusr